 All of the sudden, it took 2 shifts in the bath, the bathroom was a DISASTER with water, wet towels & dirty clothes everywhere, and THEN we had 60 minutes worth of reading to do!?
 No wonder bedtime felt stressful.

-So we re-prioritized and shifted to taking baths earlier in the day and prioritizing reading before bed.
+So we re-prioritized and shifted to bath time earlier in the day and prioritizing reading before bed.

 But then, during the summer, when the kids wanted to stay outside playing late, we moved our extended read aloud time to after breakfast and we went back to showering before bed.

-Major Takeaway: Evaluate what you really want to prioritize at bedtime right now, for the season of life you’re currently in, and exclude everything else from the bedtime routine list.
+Major Takeaway: You can have a regular bedtime routine and shift it depending on what’s going on in life.
+Evaluate what you really want to prioritize at bedtime right now, for the season of life you’re currently in, and exclude everything else from the bedtime routine list.
+A toddler bedtime routine will look different than a good bedtime routine with older children or school-aged children.

 2. Address Problem Areas